6 Ways to Fight Caregiver Sleep Deprivation

 If the stress of worrying about your older adult is causing you to get up and check on them throughout the night, you might benefit from remote monitoring technology.

-Remote monitoring devices can be set up in your older adult’s room, allowing you to check on them without having to get out of bed.
+Remote monitoring devices can be set up in your older adult’s room, allowing you to check on them without leaving your bed.

 For example, many digital baby monitors allow you to listen to someone in another room and even watch them on video.